 Traditionally, the distribution of alcoholic beverages in China rests in the hands of a state-owned company (COFCO), which also imported cereals, oils and food products.
-Such a monopoly have however relaxed, with many import licenses now allotted to private importers-wholesalers.
-Currently, the first eight importers in China are as follows:
+Such a monopoly has however relaxed, with many import licenses now allotted to private importer-wholesalers.
+Currently, the top eight importers in China are as follows:

 - ASC fine wines;

 There is no distributor that can cover the entire territory of China.
 Therefore, a national approach can only be implemented after a series of agreements with regional distributors, especially regarding exclusivity, is done.
 While this can give importers confidence and further motivation, acquiring national exclusivity is very difficult.
 It would be more reasonable and probable to negotiate on the basis of territory.